chisophugis/lbd/source/install.rst

 Alternatively, you can mount the cmake .dmg image file you downloaded, right -click (or control-click) the cmake .pkg package file and click "Open."
-Mac OS X will ask y ou if you are sure you want to install this package, and you can click "Open" to start the installer.
+Mac OS X will ask you if you are sure you want to install this package, and you can click "Open" to start the installer.